 Essential Oils for Oral Health in Dentistry

-Natural products are, thankfully, much less concerning than man-made, over-the-counter products, giving us little reason to be concerned about broad elimination of oral bacteria.
-In the words of Robert Tisserand, “Whether [essential oil] constituents might then negatively affect the bowel flora is pure speculation.”
+Natural products are, thankfully, much less concerning than man-made, over-the-counter products, so essential oils give us little reason to be concerned about broad elimination of oral bacteria.
+For example, in the words of Robert Tisserand: “Whether [essential oil] constituents might then negatively affect the bowel flora is pure speculation.”
+(1)

-Along this same line of thinking, there is no reason to believe that essential oils will destroy your oral flora.
-Essential oils for oral health tend to work to maintain balance rather than upset it, making them a much more reliable choice for oral health than harsh antiseptic formulas.
+In this same regard, we cannot assume that all oral flora are negative impacted by exposure to essential oils.
+Their applications in oral health tend to work to maintain balance rather than upset it, making them a much more reliable choice for oral health than harsh antiseptic formulas.

-One recent – and thorough – example comes from a 2014 study published in the Journal of International Oral Health, entitled “Possible Use of Essential Oils in Dentistry.”
-If you're looking for a one-stop shop for information, this is it!
-(1) The full text is available for free, but there are a few key points about essential oils for oral health use that I will highlight here:
+One recent example comes from a 2014 study published in the Journal of International Oral Health, entitled “Possible Use of Essential Oils in Dentistry.”
+This review provides an overview of research that demonstrates essential oil' potential in helping maintain oral health.
+The full text is available for free, but there are a few key points about essential oils for oral health use that I will highlight here: (1)

 - Supports oral hygiene.
-Compared with fluoride, essential oil rinses achieve just as much plaque inhibitions, and act against subgingival periopathogens (a cause of gingivitis) as well.
-As a bonus, they won't stain teeth as chlorhexidine rinses have been known to do.
+A solution of essential oils and ethanol achieved better results in inhibiting the growth of subgingival periopathogens (a cause of gingivitis) than a rinse with essential oils without ethanol or a saline control.
+As a bonus, the essential oil solution won't stain teeth as other options, such as chlorhexidine rinses have been known to do.
+(2)

-- Protects wounds.
+- Benefits in wound care.
 Wound dressings that include protective essential oils, clove in particular, were shown to improve healing time and therapeutic effects in one prominent study.
+(6)

 - Aids in dental implants.
-When essential oils for oral health, notably Melilissa and lavender, are applied to dental implants, they have been shown to limit the amount of biofilm produced.
+When essential oils for oral health, notably melissa and lavender, are applied to dental implants, they have been shown to limit the amount of biofilm produced.
+(7)

 Essential Oils for Oral Health Applications